 With all that said, it sounds like leading up means being a "yes man" or "yes woman."
 Not at all.
 There are times where leading up requires you to challenge your superiors.
 When that happens, be respectfully candid.
 Present your questions or concerns in a way that shows you respect your boss' position and authority.

 The best leaders establish protocols for these situations.
 In one organization I served, we started hard conversations with the phrase, "Can I ask a clarifying question?"
 Another common introduction is, "Do I have permission to speak freely?"
 It's a respectful way to prepare your boss for a tough question or challenging discussion.

 Be proactive and transparent.
 Don't hide important information or bad news.
 Chances are that will come back to haunt you later.
 Instead, gather the facts and present your findings.
 Whenever possible, bring recommendations or possible solutions to the table.

 Offer feedback to help your boss improve (humbly and diplomatically, of course).
 Helping your boss discover his or her blind spots is a gift.
 Everyone wins when the leader gets better.
 Here's where building a high trust relationship pays big dividends.

 Consider leading up a fiduciary duty.
 Are you ready to practice?
 In "Leading Up: How to Lead Your Boss So You Both Win," author Michael Useem writes, "Leading up requires great courage and determination.
 We might fear how our superior will respond, we might doubt our right to lead up, but we carry a responsibility to do what we can when it will make a difference."

 Jon Lokhorst, CPA, ACC, is a leadership coach and consultant, partnering with CPAs, CFOs and other leaders who face massive change in their industry and recognize the need for a new leadership model to navigate those challenges.
-He leads the MNCPA Leadership Academy, which starts July 29, 2020.
+He facilitates the MNCPA Leadership Academy, designed for future CPA leaders.
 You may reach him at email@example.com.